App Service overview

 - Connections to SaaS platforms and on-premises data - Choose from more than 50 connectors for enterprise systems (such as SAP), SaaS services (such as Salesforce), and internet services (such as Facebook).
 Access on-premises data using Hybrid Connections and Azure Virtual Networks.

 - Security and compliance - App Service is ISO, SOC, and PCI compliant.
-Authenticate users with Azure Active Directory or with social login (Google, Facebook, Twitter, and Microsoft).
+Authenticate users with Azure Active Directory, Google, Facebook, Twitter, or Microsoft account.
 Create IP address restrictions and manage service identities.

 - Application templates - Choose from an extensive list of application templates in the Azure Marketplace, such as WordPress, Joomla, and Drupal.

-- Visual Studio integration - Dedicated tools in Visual Studio streamline the work of creating, deploying, and debugging.
+- Visual Studio and Visual Studio Code integration - Dedicated tools in Visual Studio and Visual Studio Code streamline the work of creating, deploying, and debugging.

 - API and mobile features - App Service provides turn-key CORS support for RESTful API scenarios, and simplifies mobile app scenarios by enabling authentication, offline data sync, push notifications, and more.